Vietnam Historical Trip. Day 4-5: Ho Chi Minh City - Da Nang

 Urn bronze?
 I guessed...

-About two minutes walked we reached Gate of Manifest Benevolence, other known Cửa Hiển Nhơn, to get into the imperial city from east.
+After about two minutes of walking, we reached the Gate of Manifest Benevolence, otherwise known as Cửa Hiển Nhơn, to get into the imperial city from the east.

 Entrance from east side